 What is it?

 This is a training program for school administrators, designed to give school heads everything they need to manage successful, authentic, and long-lived Montessori schools.
 As with our other programs, the Leadership Credential is a blend of the best of online learning with a single, short on-site residency.
-CGMS has designed this program to exceed the anticipated standards of the upcoming MACTE Leadership accreditation standard.
+Leadership Full Credential is MACTE accredited

 Who is it for?